AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 ```

 ## Task 2
-Try composing the aforementioned code in order to perpetually rotate the downscaled the rectangle.
+Try composing the aforementioned code in order to perpetually rotate the downscaled rectangle.

 ## Model View Projection (MVP)
 ### Model & View
 ### Overview
 In order to create a dynamically adjustable & realistic perception within a scene, we need to create a model-view-projection matrix (MVP).
 The model consists of the location of all objects within world space & the view determines the relation of these objects to the viewer.
 Note that the viewer itself never changes position since the viewer itself does not tangibly exist in OpenGL.
-Instead, the world itself moves around the viewer.
+Instead, the world itself, which does exist, moves around the viewer.

 #### Initialisation
 ##### Model